Teams, Insiders and Concerned Citizens…

 (in relevant professional capacities and in the process gained a better understanding of real life “challenges” as well as an appreciation for the notion of “we are more alike than we are unalike”. – Maya Angelou.
 Shout out to the hard working Case Managers on Bankhead!!!)

 ….to create long-term, meaningful change… AND I chose to do so with my gifts, time, talents, skills, finances, etc….. for women… for children… for families… and especially for African American Descendants of Slaves Community and this nation.

 My take home this evening… then, now and in between is that I allowed my actions (rather than my words) to speak for themselves.

-Then, now and in between, I’ve chosen to lead by example, with good character, un-wavering values and high integrity.
-I hope that each and every one of you that have chosen to do the same, will continue to do so and I thank You!!!.
+Then, now and in between, I’ve chosen to non-violently lead by example, with good character, un-wavering values and high integrity.
+I hope that each and every one of you who has chosen to do the same, will continue to do so and I thank You!!!.

 One last mention for the evening… NO, I’m not a candidate for office.
 Actually, I haven’t been a candidate for a office in nearly 30 years, but I approve this message!!!

 Happy Friday and Enjoy this blast from the past!!!

 Special-Special Thanks to all HBCU Financial Supports listed in my October 19th on HBCU Band Life Article.
 For over 100 years, HBCU’s have educated the next generation of professionally trained African American Descendants of Slaves scientist, educators, thought leaders, communicators, artists, musicians, business men and women, etc. in and out of our community and world-wide.
 Together we can and we will continue our legacy of Black Excellence, proudly and for centuries to come!!!

 Special-Special Thanks to Neyo for using his brand image to promote a healthy eating lifestyle in the African American Descendants of Slaves Community.
 I see you and I thank you!!!